tidyverse/tidyverse.org/content/blog/performant-code/index.md

 -   One ought to ask themselves "does this really need to be a join?" when combining data sources in package code.

-Some ways to intuit whether joins are necessary:
+Some ways to intuit about join efficiency:

--   Does the complete information I need live somewhere farther up the call stack or in a package environment?

-    -   If so, could I pass it as an argument or retrieve it from a package environment?

-    -   If not, could it? i.e. if the elements of the join are not indices of a loop, or are indices that could easily be subsetted on after the fact, do the join just once higher up in the call stack.
+-   If this join happens multiple times, is it possible to express it as one join and then subset it when needed? i.e. if a join happens inside of a loop but the elements of the join are not indices of the loop, it's likely possible to pull that join outside of the loop and then `vec_slice()` its results inside of the loop.

 -   Am I using the complete outputted join result or just a portion?
 If I end up only making use of column names, or values in one column, or pairings between two columns, I may be able to instead use `$.tbl_df` or `[.tbl_df`.